garrandall/popular-music-data/tracks/u-already-know-112-foxy-brown.md

 Is your girl Jenny home (Yes)
-Call her up and tell her it's 'bout to be on (Yes) Tell her don't show if it ain't heels and thongs (Yes) I can already see it, ooh what a feeling
+Call her up and tell her it's 'bout to be on (Yes) Tell her don't show if it ain't heels and thongs (Yes) I can already see it, oh what a feeling
 Just don't (Yes)
 Get jealous if I hit that to hard (Yes)
 Cuz you come first